-There is a Family Support Worker who provides practical advice to families regarding any issues they identify including sleep problems, behaviour problems, feeding.
+There is a Family Support Practitioner who provides practical advice to families regarding any issues they identify including sleep problems, behaviour problems, feeding.
 She helps share strategies that are effectively used at school for use at home.

 Staff liaise with social care and health to support the holistic needs of pupils.
 The educational psychologist provides advice about how best to meet pupils’ needs.